Skip Navigation

 Majors

-Please select majors based on your grandchild’s age, their physical activity level, and your physical activity level.
-Each major’s age range has been carefully determined based on the focus and scope of the activities.
+Please select majors based on your grandchild’s age, their physical activity level, and the accompanying adult’s physical activity level.
+The age range for each major has been carefully determined based on the focus and scope of the activities.
+As a reminder, all majors are subject to a seniority-based placement process.

 Guide to Physical Activity Levels

-Levels of physical activity vary among majors and field trips, so please read the descriptions carefully and choose what best suits your physical abilities:
+Levels of physical activity vary among majors and field trips, so please read the descriptions carefully and choose what best suits your group’s physical abilities:

 • Low: Most activities and tours take place indoors, with some walking required.
 Majors will have mostly seated activities.